darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 Now one of the things that may indicate that the theorem is possible and not completely trivial is that this is not a combinatorial theorem.
 You see because, oh yea sorry, for the sake of brevity, in the remaining of this hour, I will say points, I mean **distinct points**, and when I say line, I mean **straight line**.

-Well the Euclidian **axiom** that connects points and lines is that any two points uniquely determine a line through them
+Well the Euclidian **axiom** that connects points and lines is that any two points uniquely determine a line through them.

 * // BB
 * any 2 points determine uniquely a line through them

 Now let us translate the formulation of all these properties and theorems a little bit.
 Let us call, let us translate, points into persons, lines into clubs, a point lies on a line is that person is a member of the club.

 In that case, the axiom about club membership is that any two persons uniquely determine the club of which they are a member.
-That is the translation of this one.
+That's the translation of this one.

 * // BB